 In her Laboratory for Form and Matter, AnneMarie Maes works with a range of biotic and abiotic elements.
 She presents her lab as open environment for experimentation, a space for contradiction, criticism and evaluation.
 She combines organic components such as vegetal matter, propolis and chitine, with living systems such as fungi and bacteria.
 Her micro-organisms grow biofabrics, and she researches how these fabrics can be enhanced and made useful through embedded electronics and how more sensorial qualities can be implemented in these membranes via living technology.

-Navigating between blueprints and ‘Proof of Concept’, my objects can be classified as ‘Future Archaeology’: fragments of a Forgotten World as well as fragments of a World To Come.
+Navigating between blueprints and Proof of Concept, her objects can be classified as Future Archaeology: fragments of a Forgotten World as well as fragments of a World To Come.

-Greay)(Area Gallery, Korcula – Croatia
+SivaZona/GreyArea Gallery, Korcula – Croatia

-From August 4 to September 15, 2017
+From August 4 to August 31, 2017, daily

+AnneMarie Maes is an artist and a researcher.
+Her art meanders on the edge of biology, ecology and technology.
 Her research practice combines art and science with a strong interest for DIY technologies.
 She works with a range of biological, digital and traditional media, including live organisms.